cgkineo/adapt-nudge/README.md

 # adapt-nudge

-The goal of this extension is to help users become familiar with the interface of an Adapt course.
+The goal of the Nudge extension is to help users become familiar with the interface of an Adapt course.

 **IMPORTANT: This extension is a work in progress.**

 # Introduction

-To help users become familiar with the interface the extension provides reminders, such as:
+To help users become familiar with the interface Nudge provides reminders, such as:
 - when to scroll, if there is incomplete content on a page
-- if there is trickled content yet to be accessed.
+- if there is trickled content yet to be accessed
+- the function of the page-level progress extension.

-In some ways, the extension is trying to interpret user behaviour and preempt things like:
+In some ways, Nudge is trying to interpret user behaviour and preempt things like:
 - confusion regarding how to navigate
 - mistakes such as forgetting to visit/complete content.